 Store at room temperature, away from heat, moisture, and light.

 Keep track of the amount of medicine used from each new bottle.
 Oxycodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Do not keep leftover Targiniq ER tablets.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush any unused tablets down the toilet.
 Disposal of medicines by flushing is recommended to reduce the danger of accidental overdose causing death.
 This advice applies to a very small number of medicines only.
 The FDA, working with the manufacturer, has determined this method to be the most appropriate route of disposal and presents the least risk to human safety.

 Since Targiniq ER is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A Targiniq ER overdose can be fatal, especially in a child or other person using the medicine without a prescription.

 Overdose symptoms may include extreme drowsiness, weak or limp muscles, cold and clammy skin, pinpoint pupils, loss of consciousness, weak pulse, or slowed breathing (breathing may stop).

 Do not drink alcohol.
 Dangerous side effects or death can occur when alcohol is combined with Targiniq ER.
-Check your food and medicine labels to be sure these products do not contain alcohol.

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Targiniq ER will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.